absognety/EVA4/README.md

 # EVA4
-Extensive Vision AI Program version 4
+Extensive Vision AI Program from The School of AI by Rohan Shravan